example42/puppet-tp/README.md

     }

 Use the tp::stdmod define to manage an application using stdmod compliant parameters.

-Note that tp::stdmod is alternative to tp::install and may be complementary to tp::conf.
+Note that tp::stdmod is alternative to tp::install (both of them manage packages and services) and may be complementary to tp::conf.

     tp::stdmod { 'redis':
       config_file_template => 'site/redis/redis.conf',